Digital-Shane/title-tidy/README.md

 title-tidy config
 ```

-Title Tidy allows you to completely customize how your media files are named using configurable templates, metadata enrichment from TMDB, and logging settings:
+Title Tidy allows you to completely customize how your media files are named using configurable templates, metadata enrichment from multiple providers, and logging settings.
+Your configuration is saved to `~/.title-tidy/config.json` and will be used for all future renames.

 ![config demo](https://vhs.charm.sh/vhs-2qcRVzJI8fANyCOWQXO7wi.gif)